11ume/kable/docs/getting_started.md

 ```
 <br>

-As i said kable have a state machine, so the passage from one state to another is extremely strict, **a transitions not allowed will invoke an expression**.
+As i said kable have a state machine, so the passage from one state to another is extremely strict, **a transitions not allowed will invoke an exception**.

 <br>